magarenzo/Birdz-Twitter-Bot/README.md

 # twitter-bot

-Request webpages, scrape for data and use it to create tweets
+Request webpages, scrape for and use data to create tweets

 ---